atlasofdata/atlasofdata.github.io/contribute.md

 permalink: /contribute/
 ---

 The Atlas of Data is an open project and welcome external contributions.
-If you have interesting topic, data or ideas that may be relevant, please drop us a line.
+If you have topics, data or ideas that may be relevant, please drop us a line.

 Here a are some ideas about how to contribute to the project: